The World's Largest Modern & Contemporary Prints & Editions Platform

 Three Studies For A Portrait Of George Dyer by Francis BaconThree Studies For A Portrait Of George Dyer © Francis Bacon 1963

-Three Studies For A Portrait Of George Dyer was Bacon’s first portrait of Dyer, made three months into their decade-long relationship.
-It was first owned by writer Roald Dahl, who was a fan of Bacon’s art – he used the royalties from James and the Giant Peach, Charlie and the Chocolate Factory and the screenplay of the James Bond film You Only Live Twice to purchase the Dyer triptych along with three other Bacon artworks between 1964-67.
+Three Studies For A Portrait Of George Dyer (1963) was Bacon's first portrait of Dyer, created just three months into their ten-year relationship.
+It was initially purchased by British author Roald Dahl, a passionate collector of Bacon's work, using royalties from James and the Giant Peach, Charlie and the Chocolate Factory, and the James Bond film You Only Live Twice.
+By the time it appeared at Christie’s Post-War & Contemporary Evening Sale in New York in May 2017, the triptych had changed hands, but its provenance and significance drove its sale price to just over £40 million.

 £39.4M for Study For A Head